ltelab/disdrodb/docs/source/quick_start.rst

     )
     ds = ds.compute()

-The DISDRODB L1 product includes hydrometeor classification and precipitation type variables.
+The DISDRODB L1 product includes hydrometeor classification variables for differentiating between rain, snow, mixed precipitation, and non-hydrometeor particles.

-These variables help differentiate between rain, snow, mixed, and non-hydrometeor particles detected by the sensors.
+For details on classification methodology, see :ref:`L1 Product <disdrodb_l1>`.

-Here below we show how to select a specific hydrometeor type and plot the corresponding raw spectrum(s):
+Here below we provide an example on how to subset and analyze the dataset by precipitation type.

 .. code:: python